20 Different Types of Maple Trees (With Pictures)

 9. Vine Maple (Acer circinatum)

 The Vine Maple lives primarily in the Southwest, with some specimens in Canada.
 It exists in thickets in the wild, where it can provide welcome cover for wildlife.
 It isn’t as important commercially, unlike many maple species.
-However, it is an attractive ornamental addition, where it finds its greatest use outside of the forest.
+However, it is an attractive ornamental addition, where it finds its greatest use outside the forest.

 10. Mountain Maple (Acer spicatum)